jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/3_Optim_Basics.typ

 Several reasons have already been mentioned regarding the desirability of describing optimization problems as simply as possible.
 Additional considerations emerge when examining the two major types of optimization in detail.
 As mentioned earlier, a high number of design variables can potentially increase the accuracy of an optimization problem's description.
 However, in multidisciplinary optimization where individual disciplines share limited interdependence, this increased dimensionality poses substantial challenges.
-These challenges manifest in multiple aspects: the complexity of maintaining and comprehending the optimization model, the increased effort required for numerical modeling, and the heightened computational requirements.
+These barriers manifest in multiple aspects: the complexity of maintaining and comprehending the optimization model, the increased effort required for numerical modeling, and the heightened computational requirements.
 The diversity of disciplines in such optimization problems can span multiple domains, including economics, environmental impact, mechanical structural analysis, logistics, aerodynamics, propulsion systems, and control engineering.
 These disciplines can vary in their mathematical tractability.
 Some, such as structural mechanics and aerodynamics, can be comprehensively described through differential equations.
 Others, however, may resist complete mathematical formulation due to their inherent qualitative nature.
 In such cases, developing appropriate numerical representations may require significant effort.
-The challenge lies in attempting to capture the essential characteristics of these disciplines while maintaining computational feasibility.
+The obstacle lies in attempting to capture the essential characteristics of these disciplines while maintaining computational feasibility.

 The aforementioned disciplines exemplify the complexity inherent in optimization problems, which among others are found in aircraft design.
 While these disciplines represent key aspects of aircraft development, the field encompasses an even broader range of specialized domains than those enumerated.
 Each domain typically requires its own set of design variables, yet these variables often exhibit complex interdependencies.
 When multiple disciplines share common design variables, these are classified as coupled design variables @Li2016.